Chic (band)

-Chic (stylized CHIC; /ʃiːk/ SHEEK-') is an American disco band founded in 1972 by guitarist Nile Rodgers and bassist Bernard Edwards.
+Chic (stylized in all caps; /ʃiːk/ SHEEK-') is an American disco band founded in 1972 by guitarist Nile Rodgers and bassist Bernard Edwards.
 Between 1972 and 1979, Chic released several of the biggest hits of the disco era, including "Dance, Dance, Dance (Yowsah, Yowsah, Yowsah)" (1977), "Everybody Dance" (1977), "Le Freak" (1978), "I Want Your Love" (1978), and "Good Times" (1979).
 The group regarded themselves as a rock band for the disco movement "that made good on hippie peace, love and freedom".
 In 2017, Chic was nominated for induction into the Rock and Roll Hall of Fame for the eleventh time.
 As of 2025, Rodgers and Chic continue to perform as Nile Rodgers & Chic.

 History

 1970–1978: Origins and early singers

 Nile Rodgers and Bernard Edwards met in 1970 as session musicians working in the New York City area.
 They formed a rock band initially named The Boys, but soon changed it to The Big Apple Band, and played numerous gigs around New York City.
 Despite interest in their demos, they never garnered a record contract.
 Both joined the band New York City, which had a hit record in 1973 with "I'm Doing Fine Now".
 The original demo tapes were made by DJ/studio engineer Robert Drake, who first played lacquer records while DJing at a New York after-hours club called Nite Owl.
 New York City broke up in 1976.
 After Walter Murphy released the single and album "A Fifth of Beethoven" under the name Walter Murphy and the Big Apple Band, Edwards and Rodgers changed their band name to Chic.

 Inspired after attending a concert by English glam rock band Roxy Music, Rodgers began developing the idea for the group whose music and image would form a seamless and immersive whole, taking additional influence from the anonymous, make-up wearing American rock band Kiss.
 During 1977, Edwards and Rodgers recruited drummer Tony Thompson, formerly with Labelle and Ecstasy, Passion & Pain, to join the band; they performed as a trio doing cover versions at various gigs.
 Thompson recommended keyboardist Raymond Jones, 19, to join the band, as he had worked with him in Ecstasy, Passion & Pain.
 Needing a singer to become a full band, they engaged Norma Jean Wright by an agreement permitting her to have a solo career in addition to her work for the band.
 Using a young recording engineer, Bob Clearmountain, they created the track "Dance, Dance, Dance (Yowsah, Yowsah, Yowsah)".
 As a result, Chic became a support act.
 The title of the first song recorded as Chic was "Everybody Dance", which was on their first album.